microchip-pic-avr-examples/pic18f56q24-phase-sequence-detection-of-ac-supply-mplab-mcc/README.md

 <!-- Please do not change this html logo with link -->
 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

-# Phase Sequence Detection of Three-Phase AC Supply using PIC18F56Q24 microcontroller
+# Phase Sequence Detection of Three-Phase AC Supply Using PIC18F56Q24 Microcontroller

 The PIC18-Q24 microcontroller family showcases a Multi-Voltage I/O (MVIO) interface with multiple pins I/O powered by an alternative V<sub>DD</sub> pin and offers Enhanced Code Protection features to provide increased security to the firmware and data.
 The 10-bit Analog-to-Digital Converter with Computation (ADCC) capable of 300 ksps, built-in Zero-Cross Detector (ZCD), timer peripherals are essential to demonstrate phase sequence detection applications.

 This application demonstrator is developed using MPLAB<sup>®</sup> X IDE.
-It showcases the phase sequence detection, phase reversal and phase loss detection on the emulated three phase AC supply using PIC18F56Q24 microcontroller.
+It showcases the phase sequence detection, phase reversal and phase loss detection on the emulated three phase AC supply using the PIC18F56Q24 microcontroller.

 ## Software Used